Filter Ferret

 W × H × D36 × 4.5 - 17.5 × 24 in

-The VariDesk Pro Plus launched the standing desk converter category and remains the benchmark for build quality.
-It arrives fully assembled — no tools, no screws, just place it on your desk and start working.
+The VariDesk Pro Plus launched the standing desk converter category.
+It's still the benchmark for build quality.
+Zero assembly — no tools, no screws, just place it on your desk.
 At 52 lbs with a weighted base, it's the most stable converter here.
-The 3D laminate finish resists scratches and stains at a level the budget MDF competitors can't match.
+The 3D laminate finish resists scratches and stains at a level budget MDF can't touch.

-But here's the critical dimension: the Z-lift mechanism pushes the keyboard tray forward as it rises.
-The base sits at 24 inches deep when collapsed, but extends to approximately 42 inches deep at maximum standing height.
-This means the keyboard tray will overhang the front edge of any desk shallower than about 30 inches.
+Now the critical dimension: the Z-lift mechanism pushes the keyboard tray forward as it rises.
+24 inches deep when collapsed.
+Approximately 42 inches deep at standing height.
+That's 18 inches of forward expansion.
+On any desk shallower than 30 inches, the keyboard tray hangs off the front edge.

-Who it's for: Buyers with a desk at least 30 inches deep who want zero-assembly, commercial-grade build quality.
-Corporate offices where durability and brand reputation matter.
+Who it's for: Your desk is at least 30 inches deep and you want zero-assembly, commercial-grade build quality.
+Corporate offices where durability and brand reputation justify the price.

-Watch out for: The 17.5-inch maximum height is the second-lowest on this list — likely insufficient for users over 5'10".
+Watch out for: 17.5-inch max height is the second-lowest here — likely not enough for anyone over 5'10".
 The depth expansion from 24 to 42 inches is the biggest "Extended Depth Trap" on this list.
-Do not buy this for a 24-inch deep desk.
+Do not buy this for a 24-inch desk.
 At $400+, it's also the most expensive converter per inch of workspace.

 Mount-It!
 MI-7927E — Best Electric